 But when you long for a baby, when it becomes the most all consuming heart wrenching overpowering need, you just don’t care about the statistics or the small print, do you?

 We know only too well the feeling of a failed round of IVF.
 The shock, disbelief, raw pain, grief, confusion, and overwhelming sadness.
 Despite the statistics, we just assume it’s going to work; which makes that phone call from the embryologist, telling us that we didn’t produce enough eggs so the cycle is cancelled, or no eggs were fertilised, or the embryos just didn’t make the grade, or they didn’t implant, even more unbearable.

 Or perhaps you are trying to digest the heartbreaking news that you miscarried, to realise that your IVF has failed brings such an overwhelming sense of sadness and helplessness, it is hard to comprehend.

 But regardless of what stage your treatment failed, the pain still penetrates deep.
 The only way to cope with this pain is to get the answer to the only question matters, why?

 IVF is the most effective form of assisted reproductive technology, but we know that it doesn’t always work.
 Below are the reasons your IVF may have not have worked:

 Chromosomal abnormalities in the embryo

 The development of an embryo is a complex process during which either a genetic abnormality in the embryo, or an abnormally developing embryo will stop growing.
 Despite the embryo appearing to being top grade under the microscope, miscarriage and implantation failure can still occur due to chromosome abnormalities that usually happen as a result of an error in cell division.
 When an embryo is created, it should consist of 23 chromosomes from the egg and 23 chromosomes from the sperm.
-A missing or extra chromosome may cause the pregnancy to not implant or miscarry.
+A missing or extra chromosome may cause the embryo to not implant or a pregnancy miscarry.